TheNounProject/CollectionView/Guides/Introduction.md

 ## The CollectionView

 The collection view itself is the container and coordinator that brings all the information together to preset something on the screen.
-It's primary resources are the data source and layout object.
+Its primary resources are the data source and layout object.

 A `CollectionViewController` provides a controller preconfiguerd with a collection view.